 Employee: Complete the "Employee" section and give the form to your employer.
 Keep a copy and mark it "Employee's Temporary Receipt" until you receive the signed and dated copy from your employer.
 You may call the Division of Workers' Compensation and hear recorded information at (800) 736-7401.
-An explanation of workers' compensation benefits is included as the cover sheet of this form.
+An explanation of workers' compensation benefits is included in the Notice of Potential Eligibility, which is the cover sheet of this form.
+Detach and save this notice for future reference.